TheOdinProject/javascript-exercises/foundations/object_basics/03_fibonacci/README.md

 fibonacci(6); // returns 8
 ```

-If given a negative number, `NaN`, or not a number type at all, the function should return `"OOPS"`, i.e. only proceed with positive numbers..
+If given a negative number, `NaN`, or not a number type at all, the function should return `"OOPS"`, i.e. only proceed with positive numbers.